natalie-alphafour/mind-ai/API_DOCUMENTATION.md

    - Once that works, add optional parameters one by one

 7. **Check Server Logs**
-   - The API now provides better error messages that will help identify the issue
+   - The API now logs detailed information about what it receives
-   - Check your server console/logs for detailed error information
+   - Check your server console/logs for lines starting with `[API]`
-   - Look for lines starting with `[API]` to see what the server received
+   - This will show the Content-Type, body length, and query parameters received

-8. **Common Bubble.io Configuration Mistakes**
+8. **Common Bubble.io Mistakes**
    - ❌ Adding parameters as "Query parameters" instead of "Body"
    - ❌ Setting Data type to "form-encoded" instead of "JSON"
-   - ❌ Not initializing the call with test values (Bubble needs this to detect the structure)
+   - ❌ Not initializing the call with test values
    - ❌ Forgetting to map parameters in the workflow action

 ## Rate Limiting